 But to advertise effectively, you have to know which network works best for your goals.

-In this article, you’ll learn the differences between the two and gain a better understand when to use each.
+In this article, you’ll learn the differences between Google Search Network and Google Display Network and better understand when to use each one.

 What You’ll Learn: